Dovelus/HPE-IMC-Port-Configuration-Monitoring/README.md

 This will install all the required libraries

-Remenber to create a .env file with the varibles valus with the following names
+Remenber to create a .env file with the varibles values with the following names

 https://github.com/Dovelus/HPE-IMC-Port-Configuration-Monitoring/blob/52a7d49498ce3bfde67d7083c9a9343f269a5190/HPE_IMC_monitoring.py#L27-L38